salvipeter/core-forth/README.md

 An additional file (`utils.fs`) contains some standard utilities from the *tools* wordset:
 - `.S ( -- )`
 - `SEE ( "<spaces>name" -- )` [very rudimentary]

-It also provides a utility for selectively forgetting words by setting their name length to 0:
+It also provides some other useful words:
-- `FORGET-NAME ( "<spaces>name" -- )`
+- `FORGET-NAME ( "<spaces>name" -- )`  selectively forgets words by setting their name length to 0
 - `VERBOSITY! ( 0 | 1 | 2 -- )` sets the verbosity level of the interpreter

 ## About the virtual machine